dt801ts/sublime-hugo-theme/README.md

 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

-## Contributing

-Did you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-hikari-theme/issues) to let me know.
-Or make directly a [pull request](//github.com/digitalcraftsman/hugo-hikari-theme/pulls).

-Please create a separate branch for each pull request.

 ## License

 This theme is released under the MIT license.
 For more information read the [License](//github.com/dt801ts/sublime-hugo-theme/LICENSE.MD).